kimsagha/NLP_Topic_Extraction/README.md

 - Are there any topic extraction models I haven't considered?

 #### TO DO
-- Get topics extracted for first 6 articles from BERTopic model
 - Go through code files
 - Write a conclusion with next steps